Should you tip your flight attendant?

 Not that anyone seemed to notice at the time.

 Tipping a flight attendant was a new concept for J.T.
-Genter, a senior writer at The Points Guy website, who has flown over 350 flights on 51 airlines in the three years.
+Genter, a senior writer at The Points Guy website, who has flown over 350 flights on 51 airlines in the past three years.

 Several weeks ago, Genter recounted his surprise at being prompted to tip his Frontier flight attendant after ordering a can of ginger ale.
 His anecdote went viral and got many travelers wondering if flight attendants will be the next group of workers we'll be tipping.